tecnajoao/SCCMDocs.pt-pt/sccm/core/servers/manage/list-of-reports.md

 ## <a name="administrative-security"></a>Segurança administrativa
- Os seguintes relatórios estão listados no **segurança administrativa** categoria.
+ Os seguintes seis relatórios estão listados no **segurança administrativa** categoria.

 |Nome do Relatório|Descrição|
 |-----------------|-----------------|